zachng1/cutup/README.md

 `-h`: prints help.

 `-m`: optional flag, specifies that you are mixing audio files.

+`-v`: optional flag, specifies that you are mixing video files.

 In all cases, specify at least 3 files: 2 to mix together, and the 3rd as output.
 The output file need not already exist.
 You can mix as many files as you like, however the wordcount of the output will be as long as that of the shortest.